Runtime type checking in TypeScript

 - Needs to be at least as strict as compile-time checking (otherwise, we lose the guarantees that the compile-time checking provides)

-- Can be more strict if desired (require age to be >= 0, require string to match a certain pattern)
+- Can be more strict if desired (require age to be >= 0, require string to match a regex)

 - Note that the TypeScript compiler will not be able to rely on such information